Television Nishinippon: 1960s

 On March 18, 1961, due to the breakdown of wage negotiations between labor and management, the TNC union launched a week-long strike.
 In March of the following year, TNC also experienced a large-scale strike when its labor union occupied a signal transmitting station, resulting in Television Nishinippon suspending broadcasts from March 24 to April 7.

 Since Fukuoka Prefecture was divided into two broadcasting areas, Kitakyushu and Fukuoka, TNC obtained the broadcasting license for the Kitakyushu area (Kyushu Asahi Broadcasting obtained the Fukuoka area broadcasting license), so TNC initially only transmitted signals in the Kitakyushu area.
 In the summer of 1960, both TNC and KBC stated that they had no intention of merging with each other.
-At the same time, TNC began to try to include the Fukuoka area into the broadcasting area, and obtained the consent of the Postal Ministry and Kyushu Asahi Broadcasting.
+At the same time, TNC began to try to include the Fukuoka area into the broadcasting area, and obtained the consent of the MPT and Kyushu Asahi Broadcasting.
 Afterwards, TNC purchased land in Kamitakamiya Town, Fukuoka City, to build its Fukuoka headquarters, which was completed in 1962.
 On February 14 of the same year, TNC began broadcasting its signals in the Fukuoka area.

 JOHX-TV was originally established as an affiliate of Nippon Television (NTV) in Yahata (Yahata Higashi-ku, Kitakyūshū) in August 1958, airing on VHF channel 9; a station in Fukuoka was established in February 1962 as JOJY-TV.
 They changed affiliation from NTV to Fuji Television in October 1964 - changing their national programming to that of Fuji TV.
 The head office was moved to Fukuoka, and the call sign changed from "JOHX-TV" (still the call sign of Kitakyūshū satellite station (airing on VHF channel 10)) to "JOJY-TV" in December 1974.
 They relocated their office to its current location near Fukuoka Tower in August 1996.
 During the station's first 53 years of broadcasting, JOHX-TV's analog signal was receivable over-the-air in most of Yamaguchi Prefecture.

 On July 20, 1966, TNC broadcast its first color program, Jungle Taitei, the first color anime.
 In April of the following year, 34% of its prime time programs were in color.

 In 1967, TNC's turnover reached 2.2 billion yen, and its profit reached 400 million yen.